xolox/vim-notes/README.md

 If you set this option to the string `'no'` this feature will be completely disabled.
 If you set it to `'change_title'` it will automatically change the title to match the filename.
 If you set it to `'rename_file'` it will automatically rename the file on disk to match the title.

+This option only concerns the behavior of vim-notes when you open an existing note; it does not change the fact that when you change a note's title in Vim and then save the note, the file is renamed (this is a fundamental feature of the vim-notes plug-in).

 ### The `g:notes_word_boundaries` option

 Old versions of the notes plug-in would highlight note titles without considering word boundaries.
 This is still the default behavior but the plug-in can now be told to respect word boundaries by changing this option from its default: